brt-rj/barati-dev.github.io/README.md

   - Viewable as a web page (`resume.html`).
   - Downloadable as a PDF (`assets/BM_resume.pdf`), auto-generated from Markdown.
 - **Automated PDF Generation**:
-  - Uses Jekyll to build the site and Puppeteer to generate a PDF from the rendered HTML.
+  - Uses Jekyll to build the site and md-to-pdf to generate a PDF from the Markdown resume.
   - Managed via GitHub Actions workflow (`.github/workflows/generate-barati-dev.yml`).

 ## Directory Structure